-Reactive systems and transition systems
+2. Reactive systems and transition systems

-2 The challenge from process theory
+2.1.
+The challenge from process theory

 In process calculi it is common to present the dynamics of processes by means of reactions (typically known as rewriting rules) of the form $a \longrightarrow a'$, where a and a' are agents.
 This treatment is often accompanied by labelled transitions of the form $a \stackrel{\ell}{\longrightarrow} a'$, where the label l is drawn from some vocabulary expressing the possible interactions between an agent and its environment.
-Typically, there is a distinguished label τ such that the labelled transition relation $\stackrel{\tau}{\longrightarrow}$ concides with the reaction relation $\stackrel{\mu}{\longrightarrow}$.
-The full family of labelled transitions has the great advantage that it supports the definition of behavioural preorders and equivalences, such as traces, failures and bisimilarity, and these often turn out to be congruences.
-But hitherto the labelled transitions have been tailored for each calculus.
+Typically, there is a distinguished label τ such that the labelled transition relation $\stackrel{\tau}{\longrightarrow}$ coincides with the reaction relation \longrightarrow .

+Labelled transitions express the interaction between a process and its environment.
+They lead naturally to the definition of behavioural preorders, such as traces, failures and bisimilarity, which often turn out to be congruences.
+But hitherto the labelled transitions have been tailored individually for each calculus.

 We therefore ask whether these labels can be derived uniformly from any given set of reaction rules of the form $r \longrightarrow r'$, where the redex r is an agent that may change its state to the reactum r'.
 A natural approach is to take the labels to be a certain class of (environmental) contexts; if L is such a context, the transition $a \xrightarrow{L} a'$ implies that a reaction can occur in $L \circ a$ leading to a new state a'.
-In fact we shall represent agents and contexts as arrows in a category, or more generally a precategory, where the composition $L \circ a$ represents the insertion of agent a in context L. Moreover, we would like to be sure that the behavioural relations -such as bisimilarity- that are determined by the transitions are indeed congruential, i.e. preserved by insertion into any surrounding environment.
+In fact, we shall represent agents and contexts as arrows in a category, or more generally a precategory, where the composition $L \circ a$ represents the insertion of agent a in context L. Moreover, we would like to be sure that the behavioural relations, such as bisimilarity, that are determined by the transitions are indeed congruential, that is, preserved by insertion into any surrounding environment.

-But we do not want all contexts as labels; as Sewell [49] points out, the behavioural equivalences that result from this choice are unsatisfactory.
-How to find a satisfactory -and suitably minimal- set of labels, and to do it uniformly, remained an open problem for many years.
-As a first step, Sewell [49] was able to derive context-labelled transitions uniformly for parametric term-rewriting systems with parallel composition and blocking, and showed bisimilarity to be a congruence.
-His approach did not handle reactive systems with "connectivity", the (potentially non-linear) sharing of names which arises in many process calculi.
+But we do not want all contexts as labels; as Sewell (1998) points out, the behavioural equivalences that result from this choice are unsatisfactory.
+The problem of finding a satisfactory, and suitably minimal, set of labels, and to do so uniformly, remained an open problem for many years.
+As a first step, Sewell was able to derive context-labelled transitions uniformly for parametric term-rewriting systems with parallel composition and blocking, and to show that bisimilarity is a congruence (Sewell 1998).
+His approach did not handle reactive systems with 'connectivity', represented by the (potentially non-linear) sharing of names that arises in many process calculi.